cbirdlab/radBARCODER/README.md

 #### 1. Detailed Installation and Dependencies

-We will use `dDocentHPC` to trim and map your files to the reference genome prior to using `radBARCODER` to generate mitochondrial genome alignments and metagenomes.
+We will use `dDocentHPC` to trim and map your files to the reference genome prior to using `radBARCODER` to generate plastid genome alignments and metagenomes.
 Here, I assume that you will clone fresh copies of the `radBARCODER` and `dDocentHPC` repos into your project directory (so we avoid the vagaries of file permissions and the `$PATH`) and run the scripts directly rather than putting them into your `$PATH`.

 Clone the radBARCODER and dDocentHPC repos to your project dir: